Talk to a product expert

 - nTop (nTopology): Uses implicit modeling to generate complex, crash-proof geometry like heat-exchanger lattices and gyroids for aerospace and medical use.

-- Siemens NX Generative Engineering: Uses "Convergent Modeling" to mix generative mesh results with precise CAD solids in a single, seamless environment.
+- Siemens NX Generative Engineering: Uses "Convergent Modeling" to mix generative mesh results with precise CAD solids.

 - MSC Apex Generative Design: Automates the "re-surfacing" bottleneck, turning rough optimization results into smooth, print-ready surfaces.